Scold's bridle

 A scold's bridle, sometimes called a witch's bridle, a gossip's bridle, a brank's bridle, or simply branks, was an instrument of punishment, as a form of public humiliation.
 It was an iron muzzle in an iron framework that enclosed the head (although some bridles were masks that depicted suffering).
 A bridle-bit (or curb-plate), about 2 × 1 in in size, was slid into the mouth and pressed down on top of the tongue, often with a spike on the tongue, as a compress.
-It functioned to silence the wearer from speaking entirely, and caused extreme pain and physiological trauma to scare and intimidate the wearer into submission.
-The scold's bridle was overwhelmingly used on women, often at the request of husbands or other family members.
+It functioned to silence the wearer from speaking entirely, to prevent the women from nagging.
+The scold's bridle was used on women.
 This prevented speaking and resulted in many unpleasant side effects for the wearer, including excessive salivation and fatigue in the mouth.
-For extra humiliation, a bell could also be attached to draw in crowds.
-The wearer was then led around town by a leash.

 Origin and purpose

 England and Scotland

 First recorded in Scotland in 1567, the branks were also used in England and its colonies.
-The kirk-sessions and barony courts in Scotland inflicted the contraption mostly on female transgressors and women considered to be rude, nags or common scolds.
+The kirk-sessions and barony courts in Scotland inflicted the contraption mostly on female transgressors and women considered to be rude, nags, common scolds, or drunken.

-Branking (in Scotland and the North of England) was designed as a mirror punishment for shrews or scolds—women of the lower classes whose speech was deemed "riotous" or "troublesome"—by preventing them from speaking.
-This also gives it its other name, 'The Gossip's Bridle'.
+Branking (in Scotland and the North of England) was designed as a mirror punishment for shrews or scolds—women of the lower classes whose speech was deemed riotous or troublesome—by preventing them from speaking.
+This also gives it its other name, the Gossip's Bridle.